2016 Folds of Honor QuikTrip 500: Background

 Denny Hamlin entered as the points leader with a five-point lead over Martin Truex Jr. Kyle Busch entered third, six points back.
-Kevin Harvick entered fourth, eight points back.
-Carl Edwards entered fifth, nine points back.
+Kevin Harvick entered fourth, eight points back and Carl Edwards entered fifth, nine points back.

 Entry list

 The entry list for the Folds of Honor QuikTrip 500 was released on Tuesday, February 23 at 4:34 p.m.
 Eastern time.
 Thirty-nine cars were entered for the race, the smallest field for a Sprint Cup Series race since the 1996 Tyson Holly Farms 400, the last Cup Series race held at North Wilkesboro Speedway.
 It was also the fewest cars entered for a Cup Series race since 1993.
 The three driver changes for this weekend's race were Ty Dillon taking over the No. 14 Stewart-Haas Racing Chevrolet, Jeffrey Earnhardt driving the No. 32 Go FAS Racing Ford and Michael McDowell returning to the seat of the No. 95 Circle Sport – Leavine Family Racing Chevrolet.